kivy/buildozer/docs/source/installation.rst

 ============

 Buildozer can be installed on Linux or Macos, Windows users must install WSL to use Linux.
-Target platforms are Android and iOS, iOS is only available for Buildozer MacOS installs.
+Target platforms are Android and iOS, iOS is only available for MacOS installs.
 After Buildozer installation read the Quickstart documentation.

+This page contains install instructions for targeting Android or iOS.
+The Android section contains instructions for installing Buildozer on Ubuntu or on MacOS, also there are special notes for WSL users.
+Other Linux OS can be used (for example Colab) but there are no instructions.
+The iOS section contains instructions for installing kivy-ios on MacOS.

 Buildozer is tested on Python 3.8 and above.
-Depending the platform you want to target, you might need more tools installed.
-Buildozer tries to give you hints or tries to install few things for you, but it doesn't cover every situation.

 Targeting Android
 -----------------